 and I've read a thousand of them with different faces, same storyline

-One group is heroic and self-less, one group is helpless and proud victim
+One group is heroic and self-less (the aid racket group).
+The other grouping is helpless and proud victim

 and forever shall that be, as is intended, by the powers always not

 allowing there to be any relief from these pre-ordained roles and the